glacials/splits-io/docs/api.md

 ## Route details

-### Game-scoped
+### Based on game
 Game ids are SRL shortnames (e.g. `sms`, `oot`, etc.) or splits-io base 10 `id`s (which you can discover in other routes).

 #### `GET /games/:id`
-Returns information about this game.
+Returns information about a game.

 ##### Example request
 ```bash